Olegas/dom-compare/README.md

 to leading and trailing whitespaces.
 Set `stripSpaces` option to `true` to automatically strip spaces in text and comment nodes.
 This option doesn't change the way CDATA sections is compared, they are always compared with respect to whitespaces.

+### Cli utility

+When installed globally with `npm install -g dom-compare` cli utility is available.
+See usage information and command-line options with `domcompare --help`

 DOM Canonic Form
 ----------------